 12. Will I have an advisor or mentor during the summer?

-Each summer associate is assigned an associate advisor, generally based on common interests or backgrounds.
-The advisors are available to talk to and offer advice to summer associates, as well as to provide insight into different practice areas of the firm.
+Each summer associate is assigned a partner advisor and an associate mentor.
+These pairings are generally based on common interests or backgrounds.
+The advisor/mentor are available to talk to and offer other advice to summer associates, as well as to provide insight into different practice areas of the office.

 13. When are associate offers made?